 Abatement is the process by which valuations that are found to be excessive, in error, or illegal may be corrected.

-The statutes provide that a property owner who believes his local property valuation is excessive must seek relief through a written request to the local assessor(s), made within 185 days of the date the tax was committed to the tax collector (which is usually shortly before the tax bill is mailed) stating the abatement request, and the reasons for requesting the abatement.
+The statutes provide that a property owner who believes their local property valuation is excessive must seek relief through a written request to the local assessor(s), made within 185 days of the date the tax was committed to the tax collector (which is usually shortly before the tax bill is mailed) stating the abatement request, and the reasons for requesting the abatement.

 In those municipalities which have adopted a board of assessment review, appeals which elsewhere could be made to the county commissioners must be made to the local board of assessment review.
 Except that appeal pursuant to assessment under Current Use Law is to the State Board of Property Tax Review.